ETIMC/Report/typst/main.typ

   mainSupervisor: (fullName: "Jacob Nielsen"),
   characterCount: total-characters,
   titlePageImagePath: "images/frontPageImage.JPG",

+  This bachelor's thesis addresses the challenge of empowering young users to engage with music and cultivate intrinsic motivation through curiosity-driven, playful, and exploratory interactions.

+  To tackle this, an iterative, user-centered design methodology was employed, focusing on a target group of children aged 9-12.
+This involved the design and development of a tangible hardware interface prototype.
+The system comprises two Controllers and a dedicated Host device.
+The Controllers integrate NFC card readers, buttons, and potentiometers, allowing users to play harmonically fitting notes and control various effects.
+These interactions are translated into MIDI messages via the Host device, which connects to a computer running Live by Ableton.

+  User testing yielded positive results, indicating that the tangible interface was highly intuitive and enjoyable, particularly in collaborative settings.
+The interface successfully lowered the entry barriers to music creation, fostering a more accessible and engaging experience.
+In conclusion, this project demonstrates the significant potential of tangible design to promote inclusive and curiosity-driven musical exploration among young individuals.
+  #v(80pt)

+  #set align(center)

+  *To learn more about the project please visit:*

+  _Video Walkthrough:_
+  \
+  #text(blue)[#underline[#link("https://drive.google.com/file/d/1H6dUJ6WPt3np7xRLT2iUnK9Qn9W2uAV5/view?usp=sharing")]] <no-wc>

+  _GitHub Repositories:_
+  \
+  #text(blue)[#underline[#link("https://github.com/ETIMC")]] <no-wc>characterCount: total-characters,
+  titlePageImagePath: "images/frontPageImage.JPG",
   abstract:[
   This bachelor's thesis addresses the challenge of empowering young users to engage with music and cultivate intrinsic motivation through curiosity-driven, playful, and exploratory interactions.